Updated: Aug 22

 Stage 5 – Mature Stable: Defend your business from new competitors & find new markets

-Stage 6 - Scale down your business as market shrinks.
+Stage 6 - Scale down your business as the market shrinks.

-Each stage is characterized with mix of story (narrative) and actual financial & operational performance.
-Initially, the company is all about story and as the company moves from Stage 1 to 6 the focus on story reduces and moves towards actual financial & operational performance.
+Each stage is characterized by a mix of the story (narrative) and actual financial & operational performance.
+Initially, the company is all about the story and as the company moves from Stage 1 to 6 the focus on the story reduces and moves towards actual financial & operational performance.
 We believe that Zomato is somewhere in Young Growth or High Growth stage.
 So, financial & operating performance should start to matter for the company.

-Venture Capital investors invest in many startups with the expectation of bumper return (20-100x) in some start-ups, mediocre return (5-10x) in some startups and total failure in the remaining.
-The typical venture capital investor tracks the financial & operational information of the startup with a hawk-eye, tracking improvement and movement from one stage of the company to next.
+Venture Capital investors invest in many startups with the expectation of bumper returns (20-100x) in some start-ups, mediocre returns (5-10x) in some startups, and total failure in the remaining.
+The typical venture capital investor tracks the financial & operational information of the startup with a hawk-eye, tracking improvement and movement from one stage of the company to the next.

 Public market investing (mind you – investing and not trading) relies on more stable returns with less volatility.

 I was having a discussion with a friend, one of the leading poker players in the country, about how poker is similar to investing in the stock market.
-Both in poker and stock market investing, one has to calculate the probability of winning/bidding based on the cards dealt to him/her.
-Over a long period of time, the luck element evens out for most players/investors (it still hasn’t for me.. maybe I am a bad player!).
-Regular results (esp. operational metrics in a young or mature company) help investors to work out probability of winning in the dealt hand – otherwise it is like playing blind (trading).
+Both in poker and stock market investing, one has to calculate the probability of winning/bidding based on the cards dealt with him/her.
+Over a long period, the luck element evens out for most players/investors (it still hasn’t for me.. maybe I am a bad player!).
+Regular results (esp. operational metrics in a young or mature company) help investors to work out the probability of winning in the dealt hand – otherwise, it is like playing blind (trading).

-But, Zomato has taken a stance – “We are adamant that we will not let our IPO change anything, and we aren’t going to morph into a QSQT business (‘quarter-se-quarter-tak’).”
-I can understand the rationale of not sharing the detailed operational metrics or having investors’ call – such information can be used by the competitor (Swiggy) in a hyper-competitive environment.
+But, Zomato has taken a stance – “We are adamant that we will not let our IPO change anything, and we aren’t going to morph into a QSQT business (‘quarter-se-quarter-take).”
+I can understand the rationale for not sharing the detailed operational metrics or having investors call – such information can be used by the competitor (Swiggy) in a hyper-competitive environment.
 One question still pops up – Sure, but how should we invest and hold the Company’s shares in the absence of critical information like operating metrics?

 2. Key Historical Financials

-Reduction in Food delivery contribution margin by c.
-INR 62 cr
+Increase in Food delivery contribution margin by c.
+INR 40 cr

-Operating metrics of food delivery business (c.
-88% of revenue in Q2FY22) is key to understand Zomato’s performance trajectory.
+Operating metrics of the food delivery business (c.
+85% of revenue in Q4FY22) are key to understanding Zomato’s performance trajectory.
 I have tried to construct the operating metrics based on the available information and some assumptions (highlighted in yellow – these are based on historical trends).
-[Disclaimer - Operating metrics may be totally off due the inaccuracy in assumptions – Bhul Chuk Maaf].
+[Disclaimer - Operating metrics may be totally off due to the inaccuracy in assumptions – Bhul Chuk Maaf].

-Average monthly users (MTUs) have accelerated in Q2FY22 vs Q1FY22 and FY21
+Average monthly users (MTUs) have accelerated in Q4FY22 vs Q3FY22

 3. What is my view on company valuation?

-Zomato currently trades at a Price/Adjusted Revenue (Annualized Q2FY22) ratio of c.
-20x.
+Zomato currently trades at a Price/Adjusted Revenue (Annualized Q4FY22) ratio of c.
+10x.
 Phew!
-I still remember the annualizing concept (used frequently in venture capital domain).
+I still remember the annualizing concept (used frequently in the venture capital domain).

-Lot of people and research analyst are using DCF valuation for Zomato.
-My two cents – DCF valuation is an art and can be used to justify any valuation (especially with a company in high growth phase and no profitability benchmarks).
+A lot of people and research analysts are using DCF valuation for Zomato.
+My two cents – DCF valuation is an art and can be used to justify any valuation (especially with a company in the high growth phase and no profitability benchmarks).

 But, should you invest or trade in it?
 Take a call..